"False"

 Use of acronyms/abbreviations

 The first time you cite a source by an organisation, provide the full name of the organisation followed by the standard acronym/abbreviation in square brackets.
-When you cite from the same source again, you will only need to write the abbreviation.
+Subsequently, when citing from the same source again, you will only need to use the abbreviation.
 Provide the full name in the reference list, followed by the acronym/abbreviation of the organisation within parentheses.

 Example – provide the full name the first time